 Directions: South on Church from Main Street, the parking lot is on the left immediately after Bogert Park

 Description: If you are looking for a view, this is the hike for you!
-This hike is located in Gallatin Canyon and is a steep but rewarding climb up to the top of the prominent Storm Castle Rock.
+The hike is located in Gallatin Canyon and is a steep but rewarding climb up to the top of the prominent Storm Castle Rock.
 While this hike can get a little muddy, it is south facing so it dries up quicker than most trails this time of year.
 This hike is just under 5 miles round trip with 1,850 feet of elevation gain.
-Please keep in mind that the gate on Storm Castle Road is closed until May which will add 2 miles to this hike.
+Please keep in mind that the gate on Storm Castle Road is closed until the middle of May which will add 2 miles to this hike.

 Difficulty: Moderate to Difficult